Book: Who Moved My Cheese?

 Author: Spencer Johnson

 A little book with a little story.
 What’s so special in this book, that it sold for more than 26 million copies and still being printed?.
 I knew this book almost 6 years back.
 I was not that much into reading back then.
-But, when I saw this book again in the library after so many years, I felt like the book voluntarily re-appeared in my life for a purpose, may be a message that I need it very badly.
+But, when I saw this book again in the library after so many years, I felt like the book voluntarily re-appeared in my life for a purpose, maybe a message that I need it very badly.
 Sounds very silly, that too from an atheist.
 But that’s what I felt for true.
 I started reading to figure out what it has for me.

 The story is simple.
-There is a maze with cheeses stored somewhere and four characters.
+There is a maze of cheeses stored somewhere and four characters.
 Two mice, “Sniff” & “Scurry” and two little men “Hem” and “Haw”.
 All of them starts their day looking for cheese.
 All four characters are different.

 Sniff - Who sniffs out changes early